isomerpages/moe-spectrasec/_i-am-a/Student/Co Curricular Activities (CCA).md

   <li>Community Service</li>
 </ul>

-<h5>Other subsidiary Awards (Given internally within each CCA)</h5>

-This is given out within each respective CCA.
-Awards are given at the discretion of the CCA teachers to recognize positive traits such as sportsmanship, creativity, diligence, commitment, etc.

 ***

 <h5>CCA Orientation For New Students</h5>

-This is held in January for new students to find out more about CCAs offered in Spectra.
-Students will have to complete the CCA Option Form (where they must indicate their choices of CCAs) and submit to their Form Teacher (For Hardcopy) or through Parent Gateway (For Online Forms).
+<p align="justify">This is held in January for new students to find out more about CCAs offered in Spectra.
+Parents will have to to submit the online CCA Option Form (where they must indicate the choices of CCAs) for their child/ward.

+</p><p align="justify">The link for the Online CCA Option Form will be shared by the Form Teachers accordingly.

-Students are allocated to CCAs according to best fit based on student profile, student’s choice (subject to availability) and school needs.
+</p><p align="justify">Students are allocated to CCAs according to best fit based on student profile, student’s choice (subject to availability) and school needs.

 ***

 ##### Transfer of CCA

-All transfer requests must be submitted formally in writing to HOD PE and CCA for consideration and approval.
+All transfer requests must be submitted formally in writing to HOD PE and CCA for consideration and approval.</p>